zsoldaat/AequilibriumTechnicalTest/README.md

 4. Select Clone URI
 5. in the "URI" field, paste the following: https://github.com/zsoldaat/AequilibriumTechnicalTest.git
 6. Click "Next"
-7. Check only the "Master" branch
-8. Select a local storage location for the project on your computer.
+7. Select a local storage location for the project on your computer.
-9. Click "Finish".
+8. Click "Finish".
 The project should now appear on the left side of project explorer in Eclipse.
-10. Navigate to the "src/test/java" folder -> "tests".
+9. Navigate to the "src/test/java" folder -> "tests".
-11. Right-click on "LoginChrome.java."
+10. Right-click on "LoginChrome.java."
 Click "Run as TestNG test"
-12. Right-click on "LoginFirefox.java."
+11. Right-click on "LoginFirefox.java."
 Click "Run as TestNG test"
-13. Right-click on the project, select "Refresh".
+12. Right-click on the project, select "Refresh".
-14. You should see two files: extentReports-Chrome.html and extentReports-Firefox.html.
+13. You should see two files: extentReports-Chrome.html and extentReports-Firefox.html.
 Open those both in your browser to see the results of the automated tests for each of the test cases.

 # Comments